kartoffelpflanze/vag-uds-ids/readme.md

 I extracted VAG UDS CAN IDs from ODIS and my results seem to vary from [this repo](https://github.com/ConnorHowell/vag-uds-ids).

+I assume the original author extracted the IDs from the `can_ids.properties` that is shipped with ODIS-E for some reason.
+But I find some things questionable about that data.

+For example, for LL_AllWheelContrUDS, request IDs `70F` and `71D` are given.
+According to my data, `71D` corresponds to `LL_BatteChargUDS`.
+Sniffing VCDS a little, attempting to connect to module 22 (AWD) will try both `70F` and `71D`.

+Module 21 apepars in VCDS as "Engine III/Battery 2" and will try sending UDS to `728`, whereas this ID actually corresponds to `LL_BatteRegulC1UDS` which would be module C1 (it sends to the same ID for module C1 too, so perhaps it is a fallback).
+In my data, module 21 uses extended CAN IDs.

+The only "conflict" in my data appeared for `LL_IncabContrProteDevicUDS` which was incorrectly listed under **TEXTID**=`SFT08119` instead of `SFT0BE01` in one of the projects.
+Other than that, every ID is unique.

 ## Main attraction

 <details>